kelgon/redisHA/README.md

 - Switch clients to the new master when failover happens
 - read/write separation
 - Read traffic load-balance (between slaves or all servers)
+- No multi-master problem (compare to legacy HAProxy redis check)
 - Total client-independent, doesn't require any client libraries

 # Prerequisite